+SMEs are the bloodline of Bangladesh’s economy creating employment for 7.8 million people directly and providing a livelihood for 31.2 million.
 SMEs contribute 25% to our GDP but have the potential to contribute more.
 In our peer economies – Vietnam, Srilanka and Cambodia, SME contribution to GDP is 40%, 52% & 58% respectively.

 The COVID-19 pandemic has affected all spheres of life and business, but the hardest punch hit the already vulnerable SMEs.
-The economic distress has added to existing problems such as lack of access to finance, poor market linkage, absence of skilled labour, and lack of export market.
+The economic distress has added to existing problems such as lack of access to finance, poor market linkage, absence of skilled labor, and lack of export market.